 An excellent article from the NY Times on Detroit.
 What’s happening there is applicable elsewhere.
 As folks become more aware of where their food comes from, and better yet, how to grow it, in our devastated cities, there will be massive change around the issues of our basic necessities.

-Detroit entrepreneurs are learning to rely on each other, finding the seeds of a new economy in resources discarded by corporate America. by Stacy Mitchell A couple of weeks ago I was invited to spend a day in Detroit meeting with local entrepreneurs and sharing ideas for spurring […]
+Detroit entrepreneurs are learning to rely on each other, finding the seeds of a new economy in resources discarded by corporate America.

 Following on the heals of my last post maybe we could find some use for what has fallen to the ground and hangs by a thread from the crashing buildings in a place like Detroit, or for that matter, on every street corner and in every dumpster in America, eh?
 Check your trash.
 What are we throwing “away”?
 Use what resources are available in the immediate environment…

 After spending a significant amount of time in Detroit this past year, teaching and consulting, I have to ask if the country is moving in this direction.
 This article spells things out pretty drastically.
 What does amaze me is that regardless of the condition of a city like Detroit, the fact that the corporations have hightailed it out of there creates a tremendous amount of opportunity for those of us that would have it that we plant our own food and build our own homes.
 Can we find this opportunity in the face of constraint?
 Does Permaculture have answers to the issues of food deserts and crumbling infrastructure?
 Think so.
 Know so.
 The trees are growing out of the ruins.